elvina226/Distributed-MobilityDB-Docker-Image/README.md

 A DistributedMobilityDB Cluster Setup Documentation (to deploy coordinator and worker nodes, configure networking, authentication, and required extensions).

+Visualization of Images and Containers.

 SQL files (Database setup, schema definitions and benchmark queries).

 Python script (Cleaning and preprocessing of the AIS dataset before loading it into the database).

-R script (Creating Figures summarizing runtime performance for the benchmark queries).
+R script (Creating barplots summarizing runtime performance for the queries).

 **Why the project is useful**